Policy last updated

 - oral health examinations – requires a room in the school (ideally with a sink and electricity).
 Alternatives will be discussed if a room isn’t available

-- follow up treatment – requires a space on the school grounds for the treatment van, close to the school building with a flat surface, electricity, water, waste management (for water only)
+- follow up treatment – requires a space on the school grounds for the treatment van, close to the school building with a flat surface, electricity, water and waste management (for water only)

-- Smile Squad staff will identify any minor remedial works that may need to occur to allow for program delivery (for example, installation of a power point)
+- identify any minor remedial works that may need to occur to allow for program delivery (for example, installation of a power point)

-- Smile Squad staff will determine whether they require connection to the school’s guest WiFi service (Smile Squad does have their own network however experiences poor connectivity in some areas)
+- determine whether they require connection to the school’s guest WiFi service (Smile Squad does have their own network however it can experience poor connectivity in some areas).

 If minor remedial works are required